solnet-aquarium/standards-and-tooling/html-css/CSS.md

 The Block, Element, Modifier methodology (commonly referred to as BEM) is a popular naming convention for classes in HTML and CSS.

+A smart part of BEM is that everything is a class and nothing is nested.
+That makes CSS specificity very flat and low, which is a good idea.
+It means you won't end up fighting with yourself over specificity.

+However, Bootstrap is NOT written with this in mind.
+But we can use Bootstrap mixins to create our own grids for `article` and `nav` tags.

 Format of rules inside selectors will be enforced by the use of [CSSComb](css-comb).

 #### Required Reading